A topic from the subject of Biochemistry in Chemistry.

 Key Points:

 Neurotransmitters are chemical messengers that allow neurons to communicate with each other and other cells.
-Neurotransmitters are synthesized, stored, released, and broken down in a complex process that involves several enzymes and coenzymes.
+Neurotransmitters are synthesized, stored, released, and broken down in a complex process involving several enzymes and coenzymes.
+The effects of neurotransmitters on target cells are mediated by specific receptors for each neurotransmitter.
+Neurotransmitter imbalances are implicated in a variety of neurological and psychiatric disorders.

 Main Concepts:

-• Release of Neurotransmitters: When an action potential reaches the presynaptic terminal, it triggers the calcium-dependent fusion of synaptic vesicles with the plasma membrane, releasing neurotransmitters into the synaptic cleft.
+• Release of Neurotransmitters: When an action potential reaches the presynaptic terminal, it triggers calcium-dependent fusion of synaptic vesicles with the plasma membrane, releasing neurotransmitters into the synaptic cleft.

 • Binding of Neurotransmitters to Receptors: Neurotransmitters bind to specific receptors on the postsynaptic membrane, initiating a cascade of events that can lead to changes in membrane potential, protein phosphorylation, or gene expression.

-• Termination of Neurotransmitter Action: Neurotransmitter action is terminated by their reuptake into the presynaptic terminal, enzymatic degradation, or diffusion away from the synaptic cleft.
+• Termination of Neurotransmitter Action: Neurotransmitter action is terminated by reuptake into the presynaptic terminal, enzymatic degradation, or diffusion away from the synaptic cleft.

 Clinical Implications: